 Emotional Traps for Dementia Caregivers

-- Resentment: It’s an intense emotion and caregivers are afraid to admit that they have it.
-It rises in caregivers when they don’t have enough help.
+It’s an intense emotion and caregivers are afraid to admit that they have it.
+It rises in caregivers when they don’t have enough help and leads to the caregiver symptoms mentioned above.
 You could start to resent the members of the family who have a normal life.
 You can even start disliking the family member that you are caring for.

 To cope with these emotions and the exhaustion it causes, give yourself a break.
 Ask for help when needed, or hire a care team to come in for Respite Care.
 Don’t feel guilty about the respite care.
 You wouldn’t feel guilty about using a doctor.
 Get up earlier for some “me” time.
 Eat right, exercise and try to get enough sleep.
 Take walks, see some friends; even just take a long relaxing bath.